dlebansais/Easly-Controller/README.md

 ## Frame

-The Frame layer introduces a first level of display by creating a grid and assigning all individual component of the source code to a cell.
+The Frame layer introduces a first level of display by creating a grid and assigning all individual components of the source code to a cell.
 There is no visual display, but with the cell system you can have line and column numbers.
-Cells are per-view so it is possible to have a different display, with different line numbers for example, per view.
+Cells are per-view so it is possible to have a different display, with different line numbers for example, using different view.

-To create and assign cells, a controller view use a template, one per node (but specific to the view).
-A template in turn contains a hierarchy of frames dedicated to position components of the node, and from frames you can obtain cells.
+To create and assign cells, a controller view uses a template, one per node (but specific to the view).
+A template in turn contains a hierarchy of frames dedicated to positioning components of the node, and from frames you can obtain cells.
 All templates are grouped in a template set, declared when the view is created, and that cannot be changed.

-A typical use for template sets is for example a set that is verbose and another that is compact.
+A typical use for template sets is for example having a set that is verbose and another that is compact.
 The verbose template set will have more decoration elements and keywords, and therefore more cells.
-The compact template set could hide values that are set to the default thus having less cells than the verbose one.
+The compact template set could hide values that are set to the default, thus having less cells than the verbose one.

 ### Cell views